MicrosoftDocs/powerapps-docs/powerapps-docs/developer/component-framework/debugging-custom-controls.md

 To debug your code component using Fiddler:

 1. First ensure your component is deployed and configured in Microsoft Dataverse.
 Ideally, you should only publish production builds of code components into Microsoft Dataverse.
-For larger code components, publishing a development build may result in the error [Web Resource Size Is Too Large](issues-and-workarounds.md#Web-resource-size-is-too-large).
+For larger code components, publishing a development build may result in the error [Web resource size is too large](issues-and-workarounds.md#web-resource-size-is-too-large).
 Since we are going to redirect the code component's `bundle.js` to a locally built version, you can update your `.pcfproj` file to always build in production mode when using `pac pcf push` by setting the property `PcfBuildMode` to production.

      ```XML
      <PropertyGroup>